beiatrix/beiatrix/src/config/projects/mobileApp.md

 <hr style="border-bottom: 2px solid var(--ion-color-secondary-tint);" />

-if logging in for the first time, notifications modal and prompt
+A student logging in for the very first time will see a modal prompting the student to allow notifications.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"